 **Be aware that the Coronavirus might impact your travel depending on location.
 Be sure to check this site: Cornell’s coronavirus webpage

-- If traveling to an elevated-risk country, funding approval is contingent upon ITART approval.
+- If traveling internationally, funding approval is contingent upon ITART approval.

 - Post-experience materials must be submitted within two weeks of the end date or the student’s bursar account may be charged back the amount received.